 Takashi Matsumoto is a media designer.
 His special field is design of social Interaction bridging tangible objects, real-world experiences, and network services.
-He has been designing unique digital gadgets to give new experiences in urban life with tangible operations of information.
+He designs digital gadgets and contents to give new experiences in urban life with tangible operations of information.

 mail [at] takashimatsumoto.com